Here are 10 tips to make the most of Thanksgiving photography.

 Also, don’t forget to situate yourself in a couple of photos!
 You need to be there too.
 Use the timer on your camera and get into the frame.

-Pick Your Optimal Settings
+Pick Your Optimal Settings for Thanksgiving Photography

-You’ve probably heard that you should shoot in manual mode a thousand times.
-But this choice is not optimal.
 Thanksgiving falls in autumn.
 The light can be less than ideal depending on where you live.

-As you will likely hand hold a lot of your shots, you may decide to shoot in Shutter Priority.
+As you will likely handhold a lot of your shots, you may decide to shoot in Shutter Priority.
 This will ensure that your shutter speed doesn’t go slower than the amount you need to get sharp photos.

-If you decide to shoot in manual, go as low in F-stop number as you can.
+If you shoot in manual, go as low in F-stop number as you can.
 And choose the highest ISO setting that your camera can comfortably tolerate.
 This will vary from model to model.

 If you don’t know what that ISO setting is, do a test beforehand.
 It doesn’t solve all problems.
 Keep in mind that you can do a lot in editing software like Lightroom to fix any grain in your images.